Ben Emmerson: Notable cases

 In 1998, Emmerson successfully represented the claimants in the groundbreaking case of Osman v United Kingdom, a seminal decision of the European Court of Human Rights that first established the principle that a State owes a positive obligation to protect the right to life under Article 2 of the European Convention on Human Rights from the criminal acts of a private individual.
 The case concerned the fatal shooting of a man in London by a teacher who had become obsessed with the victim's son.
 It was alleged that the police had failed to heed multiple warning signs, or take necessary action to prevent the murder, and that the British courts had failed to provide an effective remedy for the police negligence.
 The Court held that the United Kingdom had violated the victims’ rights to a fair hearing through the grant of an effective legal immunity to the police, shielding them from legal liability in the tort of negligence, and awarded damages for the breach.

 The following year, he successfully challenged the UK government's ban on homosexuals serving in the military, when he represented two homosexual members of British armed forces at the European Court of Human Rights.
 The UK government was ordered to pay compensation and subsequently reversed its policy.
-The Guardian called it an "historic decision". while David Pannick QC called it "a welcome victory for reason over pure prejudice".